Kinshasa: Infrastructure and housing

 The city's infrastructure for running water and electricity is generally in bad shape.
 The electrical network is in disrepair to the extent that prolonged and periodic blackouts are normal, and exposed lines sometimes electrify pools of rainwater.

 Regideso, the national public company with primary responsibility for water supply in the Congo, serves Kinshasa only incompletely, and without uniform quality.
 Other areas are served by decentralized Associations des Usagers des Réseau d'Eau Potable (ASUREPs).
 Gombe uses water at a high rate (306 liters per day per inhabitant) compared to other communes (from 71 L/d/i in Kintambo down to 2 L/d/i in Kimbanseke).

-The city is estimated to produce 6,300 m^{3} of trash and 1,300 m^{3} of industrial waste per day, with little to no capacity for disposal.
+Since 2008, the provincial government has established several technical public services, collectively known as "urban régies", which fall under the governor's authority.
+These include: